Church of St. John the Baptist at the Béguinage

 The Church of St. John the Baptist at the Béguinage (Église Saint-Jean-Baptiste au Béguinage; Sint-Jan-Baptist ten Begijnhofkerk), or the Béguinage Church (Église du Béguinage; Begijnhofkerk), is a Catholic parish church in central Brussels, Belgium.
 It is dedicated to Saint John the Baptist.

-The original Gothic church was built at the end of 13th century, as part of the Notre-Dame de la Vigne beguinage.
+The original Gothic church was built at the end of 13th century, as part of the Great Beguinage of Brussels.
 It was partially destroyed by Calvinists in 1584 and rebuilt thereafter.
 Attributed to the Flemish architect Lucas Faydherbe, the reconstructed building, which still stands today, is a notable illustration of the Italian-influenced Brabantine Baroque style of the 17th century.
 The complex was designated a historic monument in 1936.

 The church is located on the Place du Béguinage/Begijnhofplein, not far from the Place de Brouckère/De Brouckèreplein, the Place Sainte-Catherine/Sint-Katelijneplein and the Grand Hospice Pachéco.
-This site is served by the metro stations De Brouckère and Sainte-Catherine/Sint-Katelijne on lines 1 and 5.

 History

-Three court beguinages existed in Brussels during the Middle Ages; the first and largest of them was the Beguinage de Notre-Dame de la Vigne, which was founded before 1247 outside the city walls.
+Three court beguinages existed in Brussels during the Middle Ages; the first and largest of them was the Great Beguinage, also known as the Our Lady of the Vineyard Beguinage, which was founded before 1247 outside the city walls.
 Located near today's Place du Béguinage/Begijnhofplein, the community composed a miniature village of individual dwellings with a mill, laundry, and flower and vegetable garden enclosed within a wall.
 The beguines were lay women who lived a communal life but were not bound by perpetual vows.
 They built an infirmary and a small chapel dedicated to Our Lady of the Vineyard served as a place of worship.